 De-Matting Dogs With Long Hair

-What about dogs with long hair?
-Groomers often favor the stripping tool for this type of coat and you can try your hand at it too.
+For dogs with long hair, groomers often favor the stripping tool for this type of coat, and you can try your hand at it too.
 This knife, which has a beveled edge, is helpful in releasing tangles by working on the hair above the mat.

 Again, use some de-matting spray and after you get the hair loosened up, you can switch to a comb to finish the job.